domabyte/Automation-V-Telepath/README.md

-In trial, may gonna release soon.
+In progress, may gonna release soon.